onionjake/clearskies-ruboto/README.md

 # Clearskies Ruboto

-This is an android version of jewel/clearskies
+This is an android client implementing the [ClearSkies](https://github.com/jewel/clearskies) protocol.

 # Setup